 1. Don’t wash your dog unless it’s filthy

-Ever hear that frequent bathing is bad for dogs?
+Ever heard that frequent bathing is bad for dogs?
 It might have been true once, but that was when shampoos weren’t formulated specifically for dogs’ needs.
 Choose the right shampoo for your dog and your dog can have a bath every day!

 2. Poodles and their crossbreeds won’t trigger allergies